 4. Food, Glorious Food, Wonderful Food

 Some moms have to wait for a prolonged period before they could savor a morsel.
 The doctors strictly advise not to eat during labor or before surgery.
 Of course, you would have exhausted the energy reserves after the traumatic childbirth.
-The healthy hospital food isn’t the first thing you want
+The healthy hospital food isn’t the first thing you want to taste after your pregnancy term is over.

 Asking for some fruit juice with a cheese burger won’t do harm, ask your doctor before you send your partner to buy it for you.